Sebulec/ar-kitchen-timer/README.md

-# Project Title
+# AR Kitchen timer

-AR Kitchen timer - example of ARKit usage in iOS 15.
+Example of ARKit usage in iOS 15.

 ## Description